NORTHEY COMMENTS ON IOWA CROP PROGRESS AND CONDITION REPORT

 CROP REPORT

-Dry and hot conditions helped crop development and fieldwork progress during the week ending June 11, 2017, according to the USDA, National Agricultural Statistics Service.
-Statewide there were 6.8 days suitable for fieldwork, the highest number of days suitable so far this year.
-However, Iowa could use rain in the next week, as some crops are showing signs of stress due to the dry conditions.
-Activities for the week included cutting and baling hay, spraying herbicides and side-dressing corn with nitrogen, and planting and re-planting.
+Warm and windy weather with spotty thunderstorms prevailed across Iowa during the week ending June 18, 2017, according to the USDA, National Agricultural Statistics Service.
+Those isolated storms left some farmers assessing crop damage from strong winds and hail.
+Statewide there were 5.2 days suitable for fieldwork.
+Activities for the week included cutting hay, spraying herbicides, nitrogen side-dressing, and re-planting.

-Topsoil moisture levels rated 7 percent very short, 33 percent short, 59 percent adequate and 1 percent surplus.
-Southeastern Iowa reported the lowest levels of topsoil moisture with 56 percent rated short to very short.
-Subsoil moisture levels rated 2 percent very short, 16 percent short, 79 percent adequate and 3 percent surplus.
+Topsoil moisture levels rated 5 percent very short, 22 percent short, 71 percent adequate and 2 percent surplus.
+Southwestern Iowa reported the highest levels of topsoil moisture with 96 percent adequate to surplus.
+Subsoil moisture levels rated 3 percent very short, 15 percent short, 79 percent adequate and 3 percent surplus.
+Only the northeast and southwest corners of the State saw an increase in subsoil moisture.
+Many reports mentioned the need for timely rain.

-Ninety-six percent of Iowa’s corn crop has emerged, one week behind last year.
-Seventy-seven percent of the corn crop was rated in good to excellent condition.
-Soybean planting reached 98 percent complete, over 2 weeks ahead of the 5-year average.
-Soybean emergence reached 85 percent, 2 days behind last year but 4 days ahead of average.
-Soybean condition rated 73 percent good to excellent.
-Oats headed reached 44 percent this week, 5 days behind last year and 2 days behind average.
+Seventy-eight percent of the corn crop was rated in good to excellent condition.
+Soybean emergence reached 92 percent, 5 days behind last year but 4 days ahead of average.
+Soybean condition rated 74 percent good to excellent.
+Oats headed reached 67 percent this week, 4 days behind last year.
 Oat condition rated 77 percent good to excellent.

-A full week of dry weather allowed Iowa farmers to complete nearly one-third of the State’s first cutting of alfalfa during the week to reach 86 percent complete.
-Hay condition decreased slightly to 83 percent good to excellent.
-Pasture condition decreased to 71 percent good to excellent.
-There were scattered reports of stress on livestock due to the heat.
+The first cutting of alfalfa hay reached 94 percent complete this week and second cutting has begun in many areas.
+Hay condition remained 83 percent good to excellent.
+Pasture condition decreased slightly to 69 percent good to excellent.
+Some livestock stress was reported as a result of the heat.